 Tip: Don’t forget to add “Launch IH” at the beginning of your post’s title to let everyone know you are launching something new.
 You can also create a company profile and add a milestone to boost your pageviews further.

 - Hacker News: Hacker News is YCombinator’s forum.
 The community is very tech-savvy and like to give feedback, but most of the time, their feedback is negative.
 If you can get to the front page of Hacker News, you are guaranteed to get thousands of pageviews to your website in a single day.

 Guide to launch on Hacker News: How to get 30,000 Hacker News visitors to your website

-Reddit has a lot of different subreddits that you can launch your new product or marketing site.
-A couple subreddits:
+Reddit has a lot of different subreddits where you can launch your new product or marketing site.
+A couple of subreddits:

 Reddit’s community can be very mean if you try to use clickbait.
 Always focus on content that delivers value without clicking on a link or subscribing to your newsletter.

 Also, make sure to check out the Subreddit’s rules before promoting yourself.